Centrifugal force is ubiquitous in our daily lives, but is it what we think it is?

 If you are observing a rotating system from the outside, you see an inward centripetal force acting to constrain the rotating body to a circular path.
 However, if you are part of the rotating system, you experience an apparent centrifugal force pushing you away from the center of the circle, even though what you are actually feeling is the inward centripetal force that is keeping you from literally going off on a tangent.

-The forces obey Newton's Laws of Motion
+Centrifugal and Newton's Laws of Motion

 This apparent outward force is described by Newton's Laws of Motion.
 Newton's First Law states that "a body at rest will remain at rest, and a body in motion will remain in motion unless it is acted upon by an external force."